-You can get legal advice and set up a free initial consultation with our construction accident attorneys by calling our law firm at (866) 868-3779.
+You can get legal advice and set up a free initial consultation with our Construction Site Accident Lawyer in Dearborn by calling our law firm at (866) 642-4529.

 A young couple from Monroe, Michigan, was awarded a $15.8 million verdict as the result of their baby son, Jason, being inflicted with Cerebral Palsy as the result of an error during the final stages of a labor.

 Oakland County, Michigan